grimpy/sshsocksvpn/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n NAME, --name NAME  Name of the client to start
+  -h, --help            show this help message and exit -n NAME, --name NAME  Name of the server to start
   -p PATH, --path PATH  Config file to use default ~/.config/sshvpn.cfg
 ```